Medi-Cal Eligibility for Former Foster Youth (FFY),

 Statement of Facts

-DHCS developed a one-page Statement Of Facts for individuals between the ages of 18 and 26 who were in Foster Care placement on their 18th birthday.
-The form is the “Application and Statement of Facts For An Individual Who Is Over 18 and Under 26 And Who Was In Foster Placement On His Or Her 18th Birthday” (MC 250A).
+DHCS developed the one-page Application and Statement of Facts For An Individual Who Is Over 18 and Under 26 And Who Was In Foster Placement On His Or Her 18th Birthday form(MC 250A).

-Individuals can apply for FFY MC using the MC 250A however if an individual applies using any other form of application (i.e. mail in application, BCW, or SSApp, or CalHEERS it must be accepted.
+Individuals can apply for FFY MC using the MC 250A; however, if an individual applies using any other form of application (i.e., mail-in application, BCW, or SSApp, or CalHEERS) it must be accepted.
 No other application is required.

 Redeterminations (RD)

 FC EWs are not required to make contact with the client or required to receive an updated MC 250A for the RD process.
-The FFY MC must remain active until the beneficiary reaches 26, or is discontinued from the program due to moving out of state, is deceased or notifying the FC EW of the desire not to continue in the program.
-FFY youth must receive an annual RD NOA noting there benefits are continuing.
-The “Automatic Renewal of Eligibility for Former Foster Youth Medi-Cal Program” (MC 239 FFY-3) must be sent.
-CalWIN currently will not issue the MC 239 FFY-4, it must be manually generated during the annual RD process.
+The FFY MC must remain active until the beneficiary reaches 26, or is discontinued from the program due to moving out of state, is deceased, or notifies the FC EW of the desire not to continue in the program.
+FFY youth must receive an annual RD NOA noting their benefits are continuing.
+The Automatic Renewal of Eligibility for Former Foster Youth Medi-Cal Program form

 Note: There is no requirement to complete any forms at the annual RD for the FFY as long as they are under the age of 26 years old.